Ananiv: Jewish history

 In 1897, 50% of the town population was Jewish.
 During 1919, two pogroms in town resulted in more than 40 dead Jews.
 Under Romanian occupation, more than 330 of the town Jews were killed by Einsatzgruppen 10b.
 In October 1941, 300 out of the 445 left town.
 Jews were murdered in nearby Mostove, and the rest a month later in Gvozdiovka.
 One of these two mass graves is signed in Ukrainian and open to public.
 In 1990, 30 Jews lived in Ananiv.

+Demographics

+According to the 2001 Ukrainian census, Ananiv had a population of 9,355 inhabitants.
+Ethnic Ukrainians account for almost 90% of the population, 7% declared an ethnic Russian background, and a bit less than 4% of the population referred to themselves as Moldovans.
+The exact distribution of the population by ethnicity was: